-From an organizational perspective, an individual and documented rights and roles concept exists for all IT systems and applications.
-This enables differentiated control of access to personal data.
+From an organizational perspective, all information is classified according to its protection needs and an individual and documented rights and roles concept exists for all IT systems and applications.
+This enables differentiated control of access to data.
 The assigned authorizations are reviewed regularly and adjusted as required.
 In particular, in the event of hiring, internal company changes or termination of the employment relationship, the authorizations are changed immediately.
 The assignment, modification and withdrawal of authorizations are documented.

 Access authorizations are managed exclusively by authorized administrators.
 Administrator accounts are kept to a minimum and are only available to a select group of people.
 Access to confidential information and personal data is regulated in such a way that employees only have access to data that are required for the performance of their respective tasks.
-In this respect, the company is guided by the "need-to-know" and least privilege principles.